tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 : An ODoH server that proxies encrypted DNS queries and responses between a client and an ODoH Target.

 Oblivious Target:
 : An ODoH server that receives and decrypts encrypted client DNS queries from a Proxy, and returns encrypted DNS responses via that same Proxy.
-A Target may be co-located with a resolver or part of the resolver itself, but neither is a requirement.
+In order to provide DNS responses, the target can be a DNS resolver, be co-located with a resolver, or forward to a resolver.

 # Deployment Requirements